Macedonian Ruins

 For I am jealous for you with a godly jealousy; for I betrothed (harmozo) you to one husband, so that to Christ I might present you as a pure virgin.
 (2 Corinthians 11:2)

-This is the only place in the New Testament that this Greek word harmozo is used.
-It literally means "to fit, hence to join oneself to" but in the past tense, such that and here too, Paul speaks of an event already accomplished, hence the literal translation would be, "I joined you to one husband," not one bridegroom.
-This concurs with the other teachings in the New Testament that teach we, "are united," "we are in Him," "are in Christ Jesus," etc. all past tense.
+This is the only place in the New Testament where the Greek word harmozo is used.
+It means "to fit, hence to join oneself to," but in the past tense, such that here, too, Paul speaks of an event already accomplished.
+Hence, the literal translation would be, "I joined you to one husband," not one bridegroom.
+This concurs with the other teachings in the New Testament that teach we "are united," "we are in Him," "are in Christ Jesus," etc., all past tense.
 All who are "born-again" are already in Jesus.

 As stated, many point to the Jewish marriage ceremony/tradition to depict Jesus' return for the bride and then apply this to what is predominantly a Gentile culture.
 The seven churches of Revelation 2 and 3 are in Gentile cities.
-Why would an Israeli model be used as a type to explain this concept to Gentiles who have no connection historically to that tradition?
-If that traditions fits so well as a type of Jesus' return would it not be so for those Israelites who are able to see it and learn from it?
+Why would a Jewish ceremony be used as a type to explain this concept to Gentiles?
+If that tradition fits so well as a type of Jesus' return, would it not be so used to enlighten Israelites who can see and learn from it?

-It is his doing that you are united with the Messiah Yeshua.
+It is his doing that you [Gentiles] are united with the Messiah Yeshua.
 (1 Corinthians 1:30 CJB)

-Paul teaches these Christian Gentiles that they (we) are already united with Jesus and many times referred to as "the body of Christ."
-Do we weaken our standing, and Jesus' effectiveness through us, when we look to a future union, as a bride, rather than live today with all the benefits that that union offers now?
+Paul teaches these Christian Gentiles that they (we) are already united with Jesus and are often referred to as "the body of Christ."
+Do we weaken our standing and Jesus' effectiveness through us when we look to a future union as a bride rather than live today with all the benefits that our 'already' union offers?

-Who then is the church, the body of Christ or the bride the bride of Christ?
+Is the church the body of Christ (i.e. the groom) or the bride of Christ?
 Are these terms synonymous or do they represent different people groups?

 The Bride of the Lamb

-In Revelation, we read the only clear reference to the bride of the Lamb (Christ):
+In Revelation, we read the only clear reference identifying the bride of the Lamb (Christ):

 Then one of the seven angels...spoke with me, saying, "Come here, I will show you the bride, the wife of the Lamb.
 And he...showed me the holy city, Jerusalem, coming down out of heaven from God" (Revelation 21:9-10)

-Here the Bride of the Lamb is clearly Jerusalem, kept, cared for, prepared for, and coming down from God, the Father of the bride.
-In keeping with Jewish culture, the Groom identifies the New Jerusalem as the place to which he will return for his bride.
+Here, the Bride of the Lamb is Jerusalem, kept, cared for, prepared for, and coming down from God, the Father of the bride.
+In keeping with Jewish culture, the Groom identifies the New Jerusalem as where he will return for his bride.

 "In that day...
 I will betroth you to Me forever; Yes, I will betroth you to Me in righteousness and in justice, In lovingkindness and in compassion, And I will betroth you to Me in faithfulness."
 (Hosea 2:18-20)